A framework for 'green' and 'transition' for the informed investor 14 min read

 The Taxonomy will be implemented in phases, with various rounds of public consultation undertaken as part of each phase.

-• electricity generation and supply (energy)
+- electricity generation and supply (energy);

-• minerals, mining and metals
+- minerals, mining and metals, and

-• construction and the built environment.
+- construction and the built environment.

 Of particular interest is the minerals, mining and metals sector, which has only been addressed in taxonomies elsewhere in the world to a very limited extent.
 Australia's Taxonomy will be one of the first to specifically develop green and transition criteria for the mining sector.